 Polysomnography, commonly known as a sleep study, is the most reliable method for diagnosing this sleep disorder.
 This overnight test measures various physiological parameters, including brain activity, eye movements, heart rate, breathing patterns, blood oxygen levels, and body movements.
 A sleep study can detect apneas (pauses in breathing) and hypopneas (shallow breathing) during sleep.
 It confirms the presence of sleep apnea, regardless of whether the individual snores.

-Home sleep apnea tests (HSAT) are another diagnostic option.
+Home Sleep Apnea Tests (HSAT) are another diagnostic option.
 These tests are less comprehensive than polysomnography but can still provide valuable information about breathing patterns and oxygen levels during sleep.
 You can conveniently do HSATs in the comfort of your home.
 However, they might be less effective in diagnosing central sleep apnea (CSA) or milder obstructive sleep apnea (OSA) cases.
+Devices like the EMAY Sleep Oxygen Monitor, which tracks oxygen levels and pulse rate overnight, can offer additional insights, though they don’t replace a formal sleep study.

 Doctors may sometimes need to perform additional tests to identify the cause of sleep apnea, particularly for CSA.
 A thorough evaluation by a sleep specialist ensures a diagnosis and an appropriate treatment plan.